tamberg/fhnw-iot-work-10/README.md

 * Install Node-RED on the Raspberry Pi or your laptop.
 * Create a new flow or import & analyse one from [here](https://flows.nodered.org/?type=flow&num_pages=1).
 * Use the debug node to build your flow step-by-step.
-* Be ready to present your Node-RED flow.

 ### c) IFTTT Webhook trigger, 15'
 * Imagine an IFTTT Webhook enabled button device.